utshomax/postman-docs/src/pages/docs/postman-flows/gs/blocks-information.md

 You can resize, rename, and group blocks together in Postman Flows.

-To resize a block, select and drag the resizing handle in the block's lower right corner.
+To resize a block, select and drag the resizing handle in the block's lower-right corner.

 <img alt="Resize a block" src="https://assets.postman.com/postman-docs/v10/flows-resize-block-v10.jpg" width="300px">